CoreMemoryBus/CoreMemoryBus/README.md

 It strongly draws from the EventStore message bus design while adding useful, configurable features like saga support, simplified handler registration, access control.
 You only pay for what you use.

-We'll port this to .NET Core when the dust settles.
+We'll port this to .NET Core when it supports reflection.

 I hope you find it as useful as I have.